hailduong/TicketSystemLDH/README.md

 ## VI.
 Future Work

-If given more time to enhance this app, I would focus on these technical improvements:
+To enhance this app, I would focus on these technical improvements:

 - **Progressive Web App (PWA) support:**
   Enable installation and offline capabilities for a native app-like experience.